JonArbell/shorti.fy-frontend/README.md

 ### ✏️ URL Management
 - **Edit Shortened URLs:** Users can update the original long URL.
 - **Delete URLs:** Users can remove their shortened links from the system.

+### 🔒 Password-Protected Short URLs
+- **Secure Your Links:** Users can choose to set a password when creating a short URL.
+- **Access Control:** Anyone trying to access the link will be prompted for the password.
+- **Password Validation:** Only users who enter the correct password will be redirected to the original URL.
+- **Enhanced Privacy:** Protect sensitive links with an extra layer of security.

 ### 📊 Click Tracking & Analytics
 - **Track link clicks:** View how many times a short link has been accessed.